percona/k8spxc-docs/docs/users.md

 should be set in the `spec.secretsName` option of the `deploy/cr.yaml` configuration file.

+!!! note

+    In addition to `cluster1-secrets`, the Operator will also create an internal Secrets object named `internal-cluster1`, which exists for technical purposes and should not be edited by end users.

 The following table shows system users’ names and purposes.

 !!! warning